bottlepy/bottle/apidoc/tutorial_app.rst

 .. rubric:: Summary

 After going through all the sections above, you should have a brief understanding how the Bottle WSGI framework works.
-Furthermore you have all the knowledge necessary to use Bottle for you applications.
+Furthermore you have all the knowledge necessary to use Bottle for your applications.

 The following chapter give a short introduction how to adapt Bottle for larger projects.
-Furthermore, we will show how to operate Bottle with web servers which performs better on a higher load / more web traffic than the one we used so far.
+Furthermore, we will show how to operate Bottle with web servers which perform better on a higher load / more web traffic than the one we used so far.

 Server Setup
 ================================